 The following steps for swimming pool winterizing can be done over the course of a few days:

 1. Removing Accessories

-Pool accessories should be removed from the pool and hosed off with water to remove algae and dirt.
+Pool parts and accessories should be removed from the pool and hosed off with water to remove algae and dirt.
 The skimmer and pump basket should be rinsed off as well.